 Spiritual Abuse Resources

-Some apply the term spiritual abuse to any kind of psychological, physical, or sexual abuse that takes place in a religious context.
-Others apply the term specifically to manipulations that damage a person's relationship to God or to his/her core self.
-Spiritual abuse has been reported in mainstream religious organizations as well as nonmainstream groups, such as cults.
+Spiritual abuse may refer to any kind of psychological, physical, or sexual abuse that takes place in a religious context.
+Or the term may refer to manipulations that damage a person's relationship to God or to his/her core self.
+(More on definitional issues.)

 A research study found that nearly half of spiritually abused persons who left cults approached churches for help, but nearly half of these persons reported that they received “no help at all” (emphasis added).
 In response to this disturbing finding and other research, International Cultic Studies Association (ICSA) created this special website of spiritual abuse resources (SAR).

 This site's primary mission is to help people who have been spiritually abused.
 The site also provides resources and training for individuals and organizations, such as churches, whom the spiritual abused may call upon for assistance.